CVESD Report

 April 10, 2008

-HOW TEACHER EVALUATIONS SHOULD BE
+HOW TEACHER EVALUATIONS COULD BE CONDUCTED

-In a perfect world, teachers who are not good at their jobs would be steered to different
+good at their jobs would be steered to

-careers.
-In this world, there are two powerful forces preventing this.
-One is the teacher's
+two powerful forces preventing this.
+One is

-union.
-But another, more powerful reason is that we don't have enough gifted teachers
+powerful reason is that we don't have

-who are willing to fill our classrooms.
-If we valued giftedness in teachers, and paid for it as
+our classrooms.
+If we valued giftedness in

-we do for superior ability among doctors and lawyers and accountants, then we could
+superior ability among doctors and lawyers

 this article.

-Schools need to start evaluating teachers effectively whether or not any teacher is ever laid
+Schools need to start evaluating teachers effectively whether or not any teacher is ever laid off.
+Teachers are

-off.
-Teachers are leaving schools all the time, and it's often the best teachers who are
+leaving schools all the time, and it's often the best teachers who are pushed out or who choose to leave.

-Elementary School District.)
-An unhealthy teacher culture that fears change and protects
+(Guillermo Gomez and I both left Chula Vista Elementary School District.)
+An unhealthy teacher culture that

-mediocre and poor performers causes many good teachers to leave, including some who
+fears change and protects mediocre and poor performers causes many good teachers to leave, including some

-to replace them, but professional observers should evaluate all teachers, and poor
+them, but professional observers should evaluate all teachers, and poor performers should be supported and

-performers should be supported and supervised by good teachers.
+supervised by good teachers.

 The tests given to teachers would be used to determine (a) which